YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. parsed-literal::
    -A[FTER]=time

-Specifies reference time stamps in the journal and identifies the point after which JOURNAL starts processing in the journal file(s).
-This time qualifier applies to -FORWARD only.
+Specifies the starting time stamp in the journal file after which any -FORWARD action should start processing.
+This time qualifier is compatible only with -EXTRACT,-SHOW, or -VERIFY.

 If -AFTER= provides a time following the last time recorded in the journal file or following any -BEFORE= time, JOURNAL processing produces no result and MUPIP displays a warning message.
 If -AFTER provides a time preceding the first time recorded in the journal file specified in the command line, and, previous generation journal file(s) exists for that journal file, then previous generation journal file(s) are not included for the processing.
 You must specify previous generation journal files explicitly in the command line in order for them to be considered.